xtellurian/v-kaiwa-designer/README.md

 ### Creating a docker image on docker hub

-1. Clone this repository, `git clone https://github.com/xtellurian/v-kaiwa-designer`
+1. Fork this repository
 2. Go to [dockerhub](https://cloud.docker.com) and sign up if necessary
 3. [Link](https://docs.docker.com/docker-hub/github/) your GitHub account to your docker account.
-4. [Create a new repo](https://docs.docker.com/docker-hub/repos/) on dockerhub, and link to the GitHub repo you cloned.
+4. [Create a new repo](https://docs.docker.com/docker-hub/repos/) on dockerhub, and link to the GitHub repo you forked.
 5. [Create an automated build](https://docs.docker.com/docker-hub/github/#creating-an-automated-build).
 6. Dockerhub will now build an image of the tool for youo.